Are you prepared for the Protecting Condominium Owners Act?

 - Buyers have been faced with sudden, substantial increases in maintenance fees or other unexpected costs and expenses.

-- The creation of a Condo Office is recommended to register condo developments, oversee licensing for property managers, provide education and information to owners and stakeholders and act as a first line of defense in dispute resolution processes.
+- The creation of a Condo Office is recommended to register condo developments, oversee licensing for property managers, provide education and information to owners and stakeholders and act as the first line of defence in dispute resolution processes.
 The condo office will be funded by user fees and a small levy of $1-$3 per month on each condo unit in the province.

-- Condo finances need to be more transparent, accountable, fair and effective.
+- Condo finances need to be more transparent, accountable, fair, and effective.
 It is recommended that boards write an operating budget and a reserve fund budget each year.
-Improved communication and disclosure of condo corporation financial data is recommended to help owners and investors understand potential problems in advance.
+Improved communication and disclosure of condo corporation financial data are recommended to help owners and investors understand potential problems in advance.
 The report suggests an online training course may help owners and investors to understand key financial data.

 - It is recommended that all property managers undertake a 2-stage licensing process overseen by the Condo Office to ensure they are qualified and well-educated in their field.